-Belgravia Leisure have ramped up its Learn to Swim initiatives after receiving feedback from parents and swim teachers that children are experiencing a significant regression in confidence and skill level after being away from swimming pools for the extended period of COVID-19 lockdown.
+Belgravia Leisure has ramped up its Learn to Swim initiatives after receiving feedback from parents and swim teachers that children are experiencing a significant regression in confidence and skill level after being away from swimming pools for the extended period of COVID-19 lockdown.

 The government mandated lockdown saw children staying away from swimming pools and lessons for an average of six months, or in the case of Victoria, up to nine months.
 Swim teachers have noted a hesitation in less confident children in re-entering swimming pools, such as six-year-old Max Drew who was diagnosed with Autism Spectrum Disorder.